 What can a child learn by being a professional/serial beauty pageant contestant?
-Well, encouraging the sense of competition is okay, having a hobby to be dedicated to is okay, spending time with mom is great, but when you become a winning machine, a 1st place chaser or a tiara collector, serios psychological problems are just around the corner.
-These contests promote pshysical beauty as a main value, complimented of course by the „special talent” and „warm hearts”.
-A child, especially a female that is going to pay so much attention to her looks and that knows she is being assesed for it, is very proned to develop eating disorders, such as anorexia or bulimia.
+Well, encouraging the sense of competition is okay, having a hobby to be dedicated to is okay, and spending time with mom is great, but when you become a winning machine, a 1st place chaser, or a tiara collector, serious psychological problems are just around the corner.
+These contests promote physical beauty as the main value, complimented of course by the „special talent” and „warm hearts”.
+A child, especially a female that is going to pay so much attention to her looks and that knows she is being assessed for it, is prone to develop eating disorders, such as anorexia or bulimia.
 Also, paranoid features can occur as a response to the „no other girl is your friend here” speech, regarding the relationships between the participants (both mothers and daughters), usually all smiles and hugs at the surface but opposition can be sensed at a deeper level.
-And this brings another problem to my mind, dissimulation as a form of interraction, which can be used outside contests too and become a habit.
-Also, seeing screaming crowds, rivers of tears at all times and having to put on an act and playing a role could lead to learning hysteric behaviors.
+And this brings another problem to my mind, dissimulation as a form of interaction, which can be used outside contests too and become a habit.
+Also, seeing screaming crowds, rivers of tears at all times, and having to put on an act and playing a role could lead to learning hysteric behaviors.
 Anxiety is no stranger for these girls either.
-If at first sight they seem to learn how to be prepared for stressful situation, think of this: what if the girl does not really want to participate and does this only to please her mother?
+If at first sight, they seem to learn how to be prepared for a stressful situation, think of this: what if the girl does not really want to participate and does this only to please her mother?
 What if she can’t actually dance or sing, but she has to do that anyway?
 And what if she feels embarrassed?
-What if she would rather like to spend time with friends in her home town and not in some cheap hotel miles away from her house?
+What if she would rather like to spend time with friends in her hometown and not in some cheap hotel miles away from her house?
 Then I believe yes, anxiety and frustration are near these children at all times.
 These and many other psychological problems can emerge from having to be something that you are not at a very early age.
 And inner problems are not the only ones.
 Displaying such a mature look (these girls are five or six years old, yet their faces look like those of at least 16 years old) may attract unwanted public, such as pedophiles.
 Paying the fee for your child’s picture to be posted on a website with heavy traffic is again, in my opinion, not the best choice to be made.
-Unfortunately, there have been cases of young pageant participants that have been victims in murder cases, so things are not as simple as one might think.
+Unfortunately, there have been cases of young pageant participants that have been victims of murder cases, so things are not as simple as one might think.

 Mothers of these children are usually trying to live their own dreams through their young daughters.
-I am talking about dreams that they either could not accomplish or accomplished in such way that they’ve become a way of life.
+I am talking about dreams that they either could not accomplish or accomplished in such a way that they’ve become a way of life.
 Playing dress-up with your daughter can be great, but why transform it into a full-time job?
-I also need to mention that these contests usually take place on weekends, so the children that also go to school have no free time to invest into building healthy relationships, behaviors, attitudes or follow their own dreams.
+I also need to mention that these contests usually take place on weekends, so the children that also go to school have no free time to invest in building healthy relationships, behaviors, attitudes, or following their own dreams.

 You might also like this new article on the same subject: